Tag Archives: Xcode

 Xcode tip: Renaming files shared by projects

 What if you want to rename a file that’s used in multiple Xcode projects?
 Well, previously I’d rename the file in one project, then open each project in series and correct broken references.
-But I discovered today that this is … Continue reading
+But I discovered today that this is unnecessary.
+If you open all of your projects first, Xcode will fix the references across… Continue reading Xcode tip: Renaming files shared by projects

 Better Xcode warnings through .xcconfig files

 Peter Hosey posted a list of warnings he turns on.
 Here’s the warnings I turn on.
 It’s mostly the same list.
 Rather than set these per project, I have a .xcconfig file I add to my project.
-I then base … Continue reading
+I then base each build configuration off this file.
+Changing the .xcconfig file changes all projects based on… Continue reading Better Xcode warnings through .xcconfig files

 The secret to enjoying Xcode